openfaas/faas-cli/.github/PULL_REQUEST_TEMPLATE.md

 ## Motivation and Context
 <!--- Why is this change required?
 What problem does it solve? -->
 <!--- If it fixes an open issue, please link to the issue here. -->
+- [ ] I have checked that a PR hasn't already been raised for this change
 - [ ] I have raised an issue to propose this change ([required](https://github.com/alexellis/faas/blob/master/CONTRIBUTING.md))

 ## How Has This Been Tested?